ga-wdi-pvd/express-mongoose/readme.md

 ### We Do: Index (10 minutes / 1:15)

 First order of business: display all candidates stored in the database.

-Q. What has to change (route, controller, model, view)?
----

-> A. Just the controller.
-We will render the view, after the candidates are returned from the db.
+We'll do this by adding code to the controller that...
+* Retrieves all of the candidates from the database.
+* Renders a view displaying the retrieved candidates.

 #### Steps